andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 legalize and regulate commercial sex among consenting adults, so that all parties may benefit from legal protections.
-Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal business.
-The authors share that while they originally thought that the legalization and regulation of sex work would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of child prostitutes or forced prostitutes.
+Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal industry.
+The authors share that while they originally thought that the legalization and regulation of sex work would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of exploited children or adults.
 Ms. WuDunn and Mr. Kristof stress, however, that the debate surrounding prostitution impedes action against forced prostitution.

 To further complicate the discussion around forced prostitution, is the reality